priyansharwt/learn/README.md

-# learn
-learning about sql, python, linux
+learning about linux kernel, basics of sql and python basics